AidaCPL/INFOSCI301_Final_Project/Code/README.md

 # CODE

 ## **Overview**
 This repository contains the research code for analyzing and visualizing misinformation dynamics across diverse datasets.
-The project integrates data from Climate-FEVER, FakeNewsNet, and a Global Misinformation Dataset to explore how misinformation spreads, clusters, and resonates within different social and cultural contexts.
-By leveraging advanced visualization techniques, machine learning, and Explainable AI (XAI), the research provides actionable insights for combating misinformation.
+The project integrates data from Climate-FEVER and a Global Misinformation Dataset to explore how misinformation spreads, clusters, and resonates within different social and cultural contexts.
+By leveraging advanced visualization techniques,and machine learning, the research provides actionable insights for combating misinformation.

 ---

 ## **Key Features**

 ### **Datasets**
-1. **Climate-FEVER**: A dataset with claims categorized as "supports," "refutes," or "not enough info," including corresponding evidence.
-2. **FakeNewsNet**: Includes metadata for news articles, tweets, and user interactions, sourced from PolitiFact and GossipCop.
-3. **Global Misinformation Dataset**: Behavioral and demographic data from 16 countries, focusing on variables like social media engagement and political alignment.
+1. **Global Misinformation Dataset**: Behavioral and demographic data from 16 countries, focusing on variables like social media engagement and political alignment.
+2. **Climate-FEVER**: A dataset with claims categorized as "supports," "refutes," or "not enough info," including corresponding evidence.

 ### **Functionality**
-- **Data Preprocessing and Schema Alignment**:
+- **Data Preprocessing**:
   - Standardizes schemas across datasets to enable seamless integration.
   - Saves aligned datasets for further analysis.
 - **Integrated Dataset Creation**: